architech-boards/Rialto/source/PrjFiles.rst

 Main firmware features
 ----------------------

-JenNode_jennic firmware is based on IEEE802.15.4 network stack.
+Rialto_jennic firmware is based on IEEE802.15.4 network stack.
 The application also features a serial monitor which, with simple control commands, allows you to evaluate the status of the network and perform basic functions of data transmission / reception.
 The network topology is a "star", with one Coordinator and more End-Node.
 The coordinator accepts up to a maximum of 8 End-Node, assigns them a short address and operates a regular polling of all devices associated to check your status.
 When a End-Node poll fails for 4 next times, the node is automatically dissociated from the Coordinator.
 Similary, when End-Node doesn't receive poll and the polling timeout is expired, dissociates itself automatically and restarts the scan sequence to search for a coordinator.
 This is needed because that the network stack IEEE802.15.4, included in the JN-SW-4065 libraries, doesn't seem manage orphan devices.
 In other words, this mode of operation (polling) allows for constantly monitoring the status of the network and update the presence or absence of networked devices.

-JenNode Board End-Node firmware implements a demonstration of Low Power functionality.
+Rialto Board End-Node firmware implements a demonstration of Low Power functionality.
 Using Serial Monitor command 'Z', you can place the board in "sleep mode".
 As a result, Serial Monitor will be disabled, and any Serial Monitor commands will not performed when board is in sleep mode.
 Please note that restart is the only way to exit from sleep mode.

 Project structure